open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-##### Figure 24.
+##### Figure 25.
 A typical yieldFloor event

+The _yieldFloor_ event is sent by an agent to indicate that they no longer intends to send any more _utterance_ events to any conversants.
+This event is useful for several use cases.
+The optional _reason_ parameter is a categorical label indicating the reason that the floor has been yielded.

+Figure 25 shows a typical _yieldFloor_ event indicating that the agent believes that they have completed the current goal that they are working on supporting and are not expecting to contribute any more utterances unless requested.

-The following reasons are currently supported:
+The following _reason_ values are currently supported:

 |Reason|Description|
 |------|-----------|